Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Hop on Hop Off Sightseeing Bus

 The New York Sightseeing Pass includes CitySightseeing's 'Best of Manhattan' tour, where as the name suggests you will see all the major sights of Manhattan in a 6-hour experience.
 It also includes a sightseeing cruise to continue your visit.
 Below you have detailed the main stops of the itinerary.
-You can read more here about the best Hudson River cruises.
+You can read more about the best Hudson River cruises here.

 9/11 Memorial and Museum

-The 9/11 memorial and museum is undoubtedly one of the most special visits of the trip.
-For a moment, the chaos and the dynamism of the city give way to the recollection and a historical tribute to the victims of the most notorious terrorist attack in modern history.
+The 9/11 Memorial and Museum is undoubtedly one of the most special visits of the trip.
+For a moment, the chaos and dynamism of the city gives way to a moment of recollection and a historic tribute to the victims of the most notorious terrorist attack in modern history.
 The Memorial is located on the street, in the perimeter occupied by the Twin Towers and the Museum, on the other hand, does require admission.

 • Price: The 9/11 Memorial is free and open to the public.
 A ticket with tour of the 9/11 Museum costs €42.50 per adult.